DSC-180A/Q2-Project/README.md

 - Astra Streaming account
 - Twitter developer account

+### Required Envronmental Variables
+Running the producers and consumers require Astra Streaming topic keys.
+Setting up topics and creating an account is free, and more information can be found at the tutorial [here](https://docs.google.com/document/d/1VS31dXTIAmEkIh9o_9FcAhD-rVvcmnTo_Zm1zSMgCmY/edit).

+The shell envrionmental variables are used within the `Producer` and `Consumer` classes within `producer.py` and `consumer.py`.
+- `ASTRA_STREAMING_TOKEN`
+- `ASTRA_STREAMING_URL`
+- `ASTRA_TOPIC`

 ## How to run
 `run.py test`.
 This runs a test pipeline on test data.
+This will then run:
-`python producer.py`.
+`python src/producer.py`.
 This makes requests to the Twitter API, publishing remote-work related tweets to a pulsar topic.
+In its current test tag, it will run the `src/producer_offline.py`, which is encouraged to be used to test.
-`python consumer.py`.
+`python src/consumer_*.py`.
 This captures the cleaned tweets, utilizes spam detection ML models, performs sentiment analysis, alters it so that it feeds your needs for downstream analysis.
+Note that there are three such consumers that will be simultanouesly run in the background.
+Please use `ps` to check the list of processes and `kill [pid]` to end the processes.
+This is fully intended as producer and consumers are long running jobs in the background.

 ## Usage
-* Since the publishing time of the tweet is currently calculated by when the consumer receives the tweet from the topic, it's recommended to use concurrently run both `producer.py` and `consumer.py` to get accurate time stamps.
+* Since the publishing time of the tweet is currently calculated by when the consumer receives the tweet from the topic, it's recommended to use concurrently run both `producer.py` and `consumer.py` simultaneously
 * Keep in mind that this requires the setup of the Astra Streaming dashboard, a tutorial is available [here](https://docs.google.com/document/d/1VS31dXTIAmEkIh9o_9FcAhD-rVvcmnTo_Zm1zSMgCmY/edit#heading=h.3znysh7)
 * With the above setup, the only thing left to change is the topic that the `Consumer` subscribes to, which is in its constructor.
 * The path and nameof the generated CSV is modifiable in the constructor of a `Consumer` in `consumer.py`

 ## Files
-- `producer.py`: Main driver class for fetching tweets
+- `src/producer.py`: Main driver class for fetching tweets
-- `consumer.py`: Main driver class for filtering spams and performing sentiment analysis.
+- `src/consumer_*.py`: Main driver class for filtering spams and performing sentiment analysis.
 - `requirements.txt`: Required dependencies in Python